Overholtk/reading-notes/day1-notes.md

   ## And three for the smallest

   **Text Weight**
-    *Italicize text by incasing it in one astrisk on either side, or one underscore on either side.*
+    *Italicize text by incasing it in one asterisk on either side, or one underscore on either side.*

     ex: ```*this is italic*``` or ```_this is italic_```

+  **Bold text by using two asterisks on each side.**

+    ex: ```**this is bolded**```

+  **Lists*

+  - Two kinds of lists are availible in markdown
+  - This is an unordered list (bullet points, no rankings)
+  - Unordered lists are created by placing a dash in front of each item on the list
+  - ex ```- this is a list item```

+  1. Ordered lists including rankings rather than bullet points.
+  1. An ordered list is created by placing the number one with a period in front of each list item.
+     1. A sub line of any item may be added by indenting the next line

 [Home](README.md)